Bures-Wasserstein Means of Graphs: DETAILS ON EXPERIMENTS

 As already observed in Section~\ref{subsec:node_class}, none of the power means performs well in all scenarios, which is in contrast to the Bures-Wasserstein means.
 For instance, the harmonic mean (i.e., the power mean with $p=-1$) performs very poorly on the \emph{3sources} dataset when more than $25\%$ of the nodes are observed, and the arithmetic mean (i.e., the power mean with $p=1$) does not yield satisfactory results on the \emph{Wikipedia} dataset.
 These observations lead us to conclude that the Bures-Wasserstein filter means offer a reliable family of graph means, capable of delivering consistent performance across various datasets.

-\section{Details on experiments}
+\section{DETAILS ON EXPERIMENTS}

 In this Section we present details on the numerical experiments in Section~\ref{sec:exp}.
-Specifically, in the following subsections we discuss computational aspects of our proposed Algorithm~\ref{alg:bary}, and we provide more information on the data for the k-means clustering example in Section~\ref{subsec:kmeans}, and the semi-supervised node-classification problem in \ref{subsec:node_class}.
+Specifically, in the following subsections we describe the baseline methods, discuss computational aspects of our proposed Algorithm~\ref{alg:bary}, and we provide more information on the data for the k-means clustering example in Section~\ref{subsec:kmeans}, and the semi-supervised node-classification problem in \ref{subsec:node_class}.